 1. “Ghostbusters“ – Ray Parker Jr.

-Just like the film of the same name, this iconic theme song of Ray Parker Jr. was released in June 1984.
+Just like the film of the same name, this iconic theme song by Ray Parker Jr. was released in June 1984.
 Ghostbusters quickly became a cultural phenomenon and one of the highest-grossing films of the decade, while the dance-pop theme song also thrived by topping multiple charts worldwide.